What is the Exceptions Handler's View

 It's also useful to note that the other tab that display, the Overview, will open up the section of the exception where you can add or view comments and labels.

 Duco offers an ability to automate exceptions handling using functionality called Workflow rules.
-Typically configuration of these rules is handler by a Builder, but it often makes sense to have the end-users of the process work alongside the Builder creating the rules so as to enable functionality that is most beneficial to the Exceptions Handler.
+Typically configuration of these rules is handled by a Builder, but it often makes sense to have the end-users of the process work alongside the Builder creating the rules so as to enable functionality that is most beneficial to the Exceptions Handler.

 When creating a process, Workflow rules is listed as an option in the Settings menu.

 Workflow rules are constructed using Natural Rule Language.
 This language allows you to build statements that drive automated behaviour.